Switching to Natural Deodorant

 Ingredients you'll need:

-- Combine all of the ingredients together in the bowl until they make a smooth paste.
+- Combine all of the ingredients together in the mixing bowl until they make a smooth paste.
+Set the mixture aside.